-We have experienced a slower sell-through of our rationalized slow-moving, and obsolete inventory than expected due to many other consumer packaged goods companies conducting similar inventory management and rationalization programs at the same time creating a surplus of goods in the channels commonly used to sell off this type of rationalized, slow-moving, or obsolete inventory.
-Additionally, as previously mentioned, in the fourth quarter of 2022 and during the first half of 2023, we experienced irregular order patterns from our retail and distribution customers due to what we believe to be working capital management activities not specific to our products in which retailers and distributions may have sought to bring down their inventory levels broadly.
+a surplus of goods in the channels commonly used to sell off this type of rationalized slow-moving, or obsolete inventory.
+Additionally, as previously mentioned, in the fourth quarter of 2022 and during the first half of 2023, we experienced irregular order patterns from our retail and distribution customers due to what we believe to be working capital management activities not specific to our products in which retailers and distributiors may have sought to bring down their inventory levels broadly.